 Officials say the Cathedral would host national events such as the inauguration of presidents.
 If we needed more proof of non-thinking behind this project, this is it.
 Those making these arguments need to stop and ponder what would happen if we elect a Muslim president.
-Where do we swear him or her in?
 What about a traditional believer?
 Since national ceremonies reflect some parts of the three main religions, are these people saying the Wulomei would be welcomed to pour libations at this venue on the day?
 As a non-denominational national church funded in part with public funds, would Bishop Obinim and Obofo be welcomed to host services there?
 They know as well as we do that the claim that the facility would be inclusive is a lie.

 The real agenda